 The accounting policies of the reportable segments are the same as the Group's accounting policies.
 Segment result represents the profit before financial result and income taxes.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.

-In 2015, revenue of a total of CHF 85.9 million in the real estate, construction and other operations segment were realised with Acuro Immobilien AG.
+In 2016, revenue of a total of CHF 0.5 million (2015: CHF 85.9 million) in the segment real estate, construction and other operations were realised with Acuro Immobilien AG.
 For further details on this transaction refer to note 32.